JurnalConsulting/Jurnal-Sample-Internal-App/README.md

   - Email: Your application/company email.
   - Phone: Your application/company phone.
   - Website URL: Your application/company website URL.

+# Access Token

+Once Jurnal render your application, your application will be given the access token to to access user's data.
+We generate the access token for your application and we will give it to your application via Javascript's <code>postMessage()</code> method.
+You have to implement the receiver but don't worry, we already create a javascript library for you to create the receiver in <a href= 'https://github.com/squadronjurnal/Jurnal-Integration-Library'>here</a>.

+<h3> How to use the library </h3>
+  - Use the script in your application callback URL page.
+The script contains <code>JurnalIntegration</code> object that will receive the access_token given from Jurnal and store it with the <a href='https://developer.mozilla.org/en-US/docs/Web/API/Window/sessionStorage'>sessionStorage()</a> method
+  - Once you get the access token, you can use the access token by add the script in the defined page and call <code>JurnalIntegration.get_access_token()</code>.

+The access token will be give to your application every time user open your application.

+# Rendering 3rd Party Application

+If you want to try your registered application to be rendered in application, here's what you can do:
+  - Go to the developer center and go to your application.
+Then click 'App Store Listing'.
+  - Your application is currenctly unpublished, but you can access it in Jurnal by clicking link in top of the page
+  - You will be redirected to Jurnal.
+Click 'Install'
+  - Once you installed your app, your application will be registered as add on in your Jurnal's account.
+  - Click 'Open'
+  - Your application will be rendered inside Jurnal's application.

 # Sample App
 This is a sample application to <strong>guide</strong> you to create applications in Jurnal.